samypr100/Windows-API-Code-Pack-1.1/README.md

 This is a fork of the Microsoft © Windows API Code Pack, based on a repository created by [contre](https://github.com/contre/Windows-API-Code-Pack-1.1).
 Due to the lack of updates to the original package, this fork was created to add support for all current .NET Framework and .NET Core versions.

-Now with added .NET 6.0, .NET 7.0 support ! (windows only)
+Now with added .NET 6.0, .NET 7.0, and .NET 8.0 support ! (windows only)

 ## NuGet packages (recommended)